chewyboba10/sushi-burrito/_posts/2022-08-25-Lecture-Notes.md

 ---
-layouts: notebook
-title: APCSP Lecture Notes Week 1
 toc: true
+layout: post
+description: Lecture Notes for August 25, 2022
+categories: [markdown]
+title: Lecture Notes - Bash and Cloud
 author: Evan Aparri
+show_tags: true
+comments: true
 ---

 # Notes

-## August 25, 2022

 The cloud has all git repositories.
 Individual computers can clone repositories from the cloud takes it to their SSD